Gees-cloud/aws-serverless-ocr-processor/README.md

 # 🧾 Serverless OCR Document Processor with AWS

-This project provides a fully serverless Optical Character Recognition (OCR) pipeline built entirely with AWS services and deployed using CloudFormation.
-It automates the extraction of text from documents uploaded to an S3 bucket using **Amazon Textract, stores the extracted content in **DynamoDB, and delivers a summary of the results via email using **Amazon SES—all orchestrated through **AWS Lambda.
+This project provides a *fully serverless Optical Character Recognition (OCR)* pipeline built entirely with AWS services and deployed using *CloudFormation.
+It automates the extraction of text from documents uploaded to an S3 bucket using **Amazon Textract, stores the extracted content in **DynamoDB, and delivers a summary of the results via email using **Amazon SES—all orchestrated through **AWS Lambda*.

 This solution is ideal for anyone looking to build document automation workflows, enhance AI-driven processes, or explore practical serverless architectures on AWS.

 ---

-## ✨ Features
+## ✨ *Features*

-- Automated OCR: Automatically extracts text from uploaded PDF, PNG, and JPG documents
+- *Automated OCR:* Automatically extracts text from uploaded PDF, PNG, and JPG documents
-- Scalable & Serverless: Built on AWS Lambda and S3 for a pay-as-you-go architecture
+- *Scalable & Serverless:* Built on AWS Lambda and S3 for a pay-as-you-go architecture
-- Persistent Storage: Extracted text is stored in DynamoDB
+- *Persistent Storage:* Extracted text is stored in DynamoDB
-- Email Notifications: Sends results via Amazon SES
+- *Email Notifications:* Sends results via Amazon SES
-- Infrastructure as Code: Entire stack deployed via CloudFormation
+- *Infrastructure as Code:* Entire stack deployed via CloudFormation
-- Monitoring: CloudWatch integrated for visibility
+- *Monitoring:* CloudWatch integrated for visibility

 ---

-## 🚀 Tech Stack
+## 🚀 *Tech Stack*

-- Amazon S3 – for document storage and Lambda trigger
+- *Amazon S3* – for document storage and Lambda trigger
-- AWS Lambda – to process uploaded files
+- *AWS Lambda* – to process uploaded files
-- Amazon Textract – to extract text from images and PDFs
+- *Amazon Textract* – to extract text from images and PDFs
-- Amazon DynamoDB – for storing OCR results
+- *Amazon DynamoDB* – for storing OCR results
-- Amazon SES – for emailing extracted text
+- *Amazon SES* – for emailing extracted text
-- AWS CloudFormation – to provision all services
+- *AWS CloudFormation* – to provision all services
-- AWS CloudWatch – for logging and monitoring
+- *AWS CloudWatch* – for logging and monitoring

 ---

-## 📂 Project Structure
+## 📂 *Project Structure*

 . ├── template.yaml           # CloudFormation template defining the entire AWS stack └── README.md               # Project documentation and guide (this file)

 ---

-## ⚙ How It Works
+## ⚙ *How It Works*

-1. Upload a .pdf, .png, or .jpg to the input S3 bucket
+1. *Upload* a .pdf, .png, or .jpg to the input S3 bucket
-2. S3 triggers the Lambda function
+2. *S3 triggers* the Lambda function
-3. Lambda calls Textract to extract text
+3. *Lambda calls* Textract to extract text
-4. Stores result in DynamoDB
+4. *Stores* result in DynamoDB
-5. Sends email summary using SES
+5. *Sends* email summary using SES
-6. Logs the process in CloudWatch
+6. *Logs* the process in CloudWatch

 ---

-## 🔐 Prerequisites
+## 🔐 *Prerequisites*

 - AWS account
 - AWS CLI configured
-- Verified email in Amazon SES (sandbox mode)
+- Verified email in *Amazon SES (sandbox mode)*
 - IAM permissions to deploy stack + create services

 ---

-## 📦 Deploy This Project
+## 📦 *Deploy This Project*

-1. Clone the repo
+1. *Clone the repo*
 ```bash
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name